COMMUNITY POWER

 WHAT IS COMMUNITY POWER?

-Under Community Power programs, local governments can procure and provide electricity to their residents and businesses on a competitive basis.
-By bypassing outdated regulations and legacy technologies, Community Power programs can harness private-sector innovation to lower costs for customers and provide other energy services.
+Under Community Power program, a local government such as a city, town, or county, may procure electricity on behalf of its their residents and businesses on a competitive basis.
+Community Power programs enable economies of scale associated with bulk purchasing power to lower electricity costs for communities.
+Community Power programs democratize energy sector governance by enabling local communities to choose where their electricity comes from.
+By bypassing outdated regulations and legacy technologies, these programs can harness private-sector innovation to lower costs for customers and provide other energy services.

 Electric distribution utilities (e.g., Eversource, Liberty Utilities, NH Electric Cooperative, and Unitil) continue to deliver electricity to customers via their transmission distribution systems.